jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 ## Credits
 Indianola Robotics – FTC Team 2025
 Mentor Support: *Jason Cross*
+Some portions of this code and documentation were created or refined with the assistance of OpenAI's ChatGPT Codex under mentor supervision.
+All final design, testing, and implementation decisions were made by Indianola Robotics Team.

 Built on the official **FIRST Tech Challenge SDK**

 ---